 Seniors

-• Attend additional pre-law workshops offered on campus related to the application process, writing personal statements, mock admission panels etc. These will be announced via the pre-law listserv and on the pre-law events calendar.
+• Attend additional pre-law workshops offered on campus related to the application process, writing personal statements, mock admission panels etc. These will be announced via the Pre-Law Email List and on the pre-law events calendar.

 • Attend the Graduate & Professional Schools Fair, sponsored by the Career Connections Center, early in the Fall semester to meet with law school admissions representatives on campus.
 Attend a LSAC Law School Forum to connect with even more law school representatives.